Contest overview

 Alongside your film, your team will be required to submit all the paperwork for the contest.
 This includes the waiver and release forms, music release form, etc.

-The Grand Screening & Awards Ceremony-Congrats!
+Congrats!
 Your team finished and submitted the film!
 Now you are able to rest and enjoy the final product with the community!

 Your team will get the opportunity to see your finished film on the big screen!
 This screening event will be open to the community, so make sure to invite your friends and family to attend and celebrate all the hard work you and your team put in over the chaotic weekend.
-Once all the films have been screened, we will then announce the two winners of the contest.
+Once all the films have been screened, we will then announce the three winners of the contest.

 Contest Rules